imdawon/Drawbridge/README.md

 - Drawbridge and Emissary _only_ need eachother in order to provide all features described in this document.
 - No hacky shenangians or end-user technical knowledge to verify a secure session has been created e.g checking certificate hashes or an Emissary user needing to manually configure their host machine.

+  ### Future Features
+  While simplicity of securing self-hosted services is the goal of Drawbridge, the Emissary Bundle strategy is currently the biggest hurdle to usability due to the problem of getting the bundle to the end user.

+  There needs to be some sort of identity access management component either via an existing service e.g Sign-In with Google.
+This requires opening an additional port so the Emissary client can download the Emissary bundle directly from the Drawbridge server.

+  The current process of generating an Emissary bundle and: emailing it to the end user / uploading it to a file sharing service, is too cumbersome.

 ## Authentication Process

 - A Drawbridge server is set up and configured to be accessible from port 3100 (or any port you desire - can be configured via cli `api` arg) on an internet-facing IP address.